 The Bulmer family take their name from Bulmer to the north of York near Sheriff Hutton in North Yorkshire.
 Bulmer, the place means Bull's mere, a lake frequented by a bull.
 Other places called Bulmer in England include Bulmer in Essex and Boulmer in Northumberland, which has the same meaning.
 Ansketil de Bulmer was the first recorded member of the Bulmer family who lived in the area in the twelfth century.
 Ansketil was the High Sheriff of the North Riding of Yorkshire, which acounts for the name of neighbouring Sheriff Hutton.
 Bulmer, the surname is the subject of much discussion as it is believed that they were an aristocratic family of Anglo-Saxon origin who retained their status after the invasion of the Normans.
 It is believed that the Bulmers were related to the Anglo-Saxon noble Liulf, who was the first member of the Lumley family.
 Liulf was murdered at Gateshead by the retainers of the first Norman Bishop of Durham called William Walcher in 1080.
 The Bulmers are thought to have continued as tenants of the Normans who inherited Liulf's land in Yorkshire.
 Sometime in the twelfth century Ansketil Nulmer is said to have married the daughter of the Lord of Brancepeth and their son Bertram Bulmer, who succeeded him as High Sheriff inherited this property.
 Later the Bulmers intermarried with the powerful Norman family called the Nevilles, who adopted the Bull's for their coat of arms and inherited Brancepeth Castle.
 Raby Castle, the other great Neville property may also have belonged to the Bulmers as the oldest part of the castle, the Saxon Bulmer tower is inscribed with the initials BB for Bertram Bulmer.

 Burdon was listed by the Victorian surname researcher Henry Guppy as a County Durham name.
 Guppy collected names of yeoman farmers who were present in the county over a number of generations.
 Guppy's County Durham names included Pease, Proud, Bruce, Wearmouth, Eggleston, Heppell, Surtees and Burdon.
 It is highly likely that the last of these surnames originates from the place called Great Burdon near Darlington.
 The ancient place name means the great fort hill, but the surname first appears in 1486 when Thomas Burdon 'took two oxgangs of land' in Stockton on Tees.
 For generations the Burdons continued their association with Stockton, a number becoming mayors of the town, including Robert Burdon who was the first mayor in 1495, William Burdon the mayor in 1621, and James Burdon in 1683.
 A certain Rowland Burdon was mayor of Stockton in 1641, 1644, 1650, 1651, 1652 and 1654.
 In the eigteenth century the Burdons were closely associated with Castle Eden in eastern Durham, where they purchased the manor in 1758.
 One owner of Castle Eden called Rowland Burdon(1756-1838) was an MP for County Durham from 1790 to 1806 and was the mayor of Stockton in 1793 and 1794.
-He was the great-grandson of the Rowland Burdon who had dominated Stockton's civic affairs in the seventeenth century.
+Famous for building the first Wearmouth Bridge in Sunderland, he was the great-grandson of the Rowland Burdon who had dominated Stockton's civic affairs in the seventeenth century.

 The surname Carr occurs in four forms, namely Carr, Kerr, Ker and Carre.
 Pronuciations of the name include 'Care', 'Car' and 'Cur'.
 All forms of the name derive from an old Viking word ciarr, meaning marshy or rough boggy country.
 In place names, the word Carr is found throughout the Viking settled areas of the north where examples include Bradbury and Preston Carrs near Sedgefield.
 The surname in all its forms is found throughout the country.
 It is not known which marshy area the surname came from, but it is probable that someone was identified in early times as originating 'from the marshy land'.
 As a surname Carrs and Kerrs are commonest in Scotland and the north of England where they were once a notorious border reiving clan.
 Like most border folk of the Elizabethan period, the Kerrs and Carrs lived in fortified houses called pele towers.
 Pele towers were virtually impregnable stone built tower houses with walls three to four feet thick.
 The peles had two or three upper storeys accessed by a narrow spiral staircase, which in most cases ran upwards in a clockwise direction.
 This gave an advantage to right handed swordsmen defending their peles.
 The Carrs were different, they were noted for being left handed, so their stairs ran in an anti-clockwise direction.